MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

  - Text and tags should be stored in text fields under the same entity.
  - Tags should be separated using a delimiter.
 We currently support the following delimiters: Comma ",", semicolon ";", tab "	", and no separator.
- - Tags that contains less than 50 text items are ignored.
+ - Tags that contain fewer than 50 text items are ignored.
  - Text must be fewer than 5,000 characters.

 If we represent data in a table, it would look like this: